KDE/kde-builder/doc/configuration/conf-options-table.md

 Type: Integer, Default value: 10

-Set this option to a number between 20 and 0.
+Set this option to an integer number between 0 and 19.
 The higher the number, the lower a priority kde-builder will set for itself, i.e. the higher the number, the "nicer" the program is.